vaibhavkaul69/todo-money/README.md

 19. So we have also provided a **Feedback Section** where you can Leave a Feedback too.

+20. Now, you will be able to **Edit or Settle Individual Transactions**.
+Which means, while adding a transaction if you made a type error or entered some wrong      information by mistake, then you will be able to correct it by edting that Specific Transaction.
+And same applies for Settling any individual transaction.

+21. We have also added **Profit and Loss checker**.
+Now whenever you add a transaction with a certain user, Todo Money will autmatically tell you whether you are in Profit or Loss with that user.

+22. The **Text SMS and Calling Feature** is now available in the Todo Money App.

 # And.....
 All the features are Free to use.. :)